ChanthMiao/ghc-wiki-mirror/Tracking-Spurious-Failures.md

 ## Background

-GHC and a few related projects are developed with [GitLab CI].
-Tests and other tasks are run automatically, which mostly works great.
+Tests and other
+tasks for GHC are run automatically on [Gitlab CI], which mostly works great.
 If the system for running those tasks fails, however, it creates a frustrating development experience and wastes time.